#porifera and the fundamental interconnectedness of all things

 We all have our own idea of places we feel happy and connected.
-For me, it’s the sea.
-As a keen diver, I have always found coral reefs to be places that fill me with wide-eyed wonder.
-These magnificent, undersea gardens are populated by animals rather than plants – an extraordinary otherworld.
-Porifera (marine sponges) are weirdly beautiful animals that form a rarely discussed, essential part of the marine ecosystem.
-Recent research has suggested that, Poriferans may have been the first animals on earth.
-They are found from the shallows to the abyss, gracing us with their beautiful forms and colours while playing a vital role in keeping the reef ecosystems alive.
-They are a key link, overlooked for years as scientists focused on coral and fish and provide a wonderful example of fundamental interconnection.
+For me, it’s the sea – an extraordinary otherworld.
+Porifera are weirdly beautiful animals that are found from the shallows to the abyss, gracing us with their beautiful forms and colours while playing a vital role in sustaining ocean ecosystems.
+This work is a celebration of them.

 It’s all about the sea.